 Eventually, we got down to a reason for being that moves us.
 And that has helped me create powerful materials that get powerful reactions from people.

 What’s the real secret sauce behind it?
 I think it’s sincerity.
 There are so many inauthentic messages that we are bombarded with every day, that when you hear a voice that’s sincere and earnest, I think it stands out.

 We’ve only had a few discussions with investors and potential advisors, and every single one of them have asked for more time with us, and to be involved as we move forward.
 Plus, our demos and usability sessions end predictably, with the person we’re talking to asking us to be considered for our roll out or our beta launch.

-And these people are putting their money where their mouth is — asking to advertising us with their clients, companies or social circles.
+And these people are putting their money where their mouth is — asking to advertise us within their clients, companies or social circles.
 So we know we’re hitting a nerve that lots of people are struggling with.
 We get tons of feedback on our blog content as well, and good interaction with people as we continue to scale our communications to our target audience.”